 - b.
 Tardies to practice - 1st Conditioning work is assigned at coach's discretion. - 2nd Conditioning work is assigned at coach's discretion.
-Coach calls parent. - 3{rd} Meeting with Athletic Administrator, coach and parent.
+Coach calls parent. - 3rd Meeting with Athletic Director, coach and parent.
 Player could be dismissed from the team. - J. Quitting a Team

-Athletes that quit a team during the season will be considered ineligible for his/her next sport of choice, except at the discretion of the Athletic Administrator.
+Athletes that quit a team during the season will be considered ineligible for his/her next sport of choice, except at the discretion of the Athletic Director.

-- K. Specific Rules for Parents - 1.
+K. Specific Rules for Parents

 SPORTSMANSHIP.
 Please remember your actions and words are a reflection upon our Lord, our school and our families.
-(Ephesians 4:29) - 2.
-AUTHORIZED AREAS.
+(Ephesians 4:29) AUTHORIZED AREAS.
 Parents are not allowed in the locker rooms or near the bench.
 Fans are to sit on the bleachers.
 Parents are not to come on the playing surfaces or bench area.
 Wait until you are called if needed.
-We realize that this may be difficult if you think that your athlete may be injured, but it is the very best thing that you can do. - 3.
-SUPPORT.
+We realize that this may be difficult if you think that your athlete may be injured, but it is the very best thing that you can do.

+3. SUPPORT.
 The public support of the coaches at MCS is most important.
-Do not talk derogatorily about coaches.
-Negative comments will erode authority and respect and eventually hurt our program. - 4.
-PROMPTNESS.
+Please refrain from talking derogatorily about coaches or school personnel.
+Negative comments will erode authority and respect and eventually hurt our program and school.

+4. PROMPTNESS.
 Be prompt in picking up athletes after practices and games.
-Remember coaches have families too!
+It is our goal to respect everyone's time and commitments.
 But everything should be done in a fitting and orderly way.
-(I Corinthians 14:40) - 5.
-CONFER WITH COACHES.
-Talk with the coach and Athletic Administrator before taking athletics away from your son/daughter for discipline reasons.
-The team is counting on him/her and the decision affects more than one person.
+(I Corinthians 14:40)

+5. CONFER WITH COACHES.
+Talk with the coach and Athletic Director before taking athletics away from your son/daughter for discipline reasons.
+The team is counting on him/her and the decision affects everyone involved.